Mizzou Black Men’s Initiative (MBMI)

 About

-- The SSC 1150 and EDLPA 3100 course curriculum
+• SSC 1150 (FA) and EDLPA 3100 (SP) course curriculum (can earn up to 4 credit hours)

-- Exposure to campus resources
+• Exposure to campus resources and activities

-To apply: click here.
+To apply for the 2023-2024 cohort: click here.

 Leadership Team